Vegas Blackjack Rules

-The basic aim of Vegas Blackjack is, as with nearly all Blackjack variants, to build a hand of cards that is as close in value to 21 as possible but without exceeding it and going bust.
-At the end of the round, as long as your hand is closer to 21 than the dealer’s is then you have won the round.
+For the most part, Vegas Blackjack follows the standard rules of the game.
+It is played with six decks of cards that have been shuffled together and the aim of the game is to build a hand (or hands) of cards that is closer in value to 21 than the dealer’s hand, but without exceeding 21 and going bust.
+At the end of a round, as long as your hand is closer to 21 than the dealer’s is then you will win.

-To start a round, you first need to place your bets for any of the hand positions that you wish to play together with the side bets.
-When you are happy with your bets click on ‘Deal’ and each active hand will receive two face-up cards.
-At the same time, the dealer will be dealt one face-up card and one facedown.
+To start a round, you first need to place your bets on any of the five hand positions that you wish to play and at the same time you can place any side bets that you are interested in.
+When you have placed your bets click on ‘Deal’.
+You will then receive two face-up cards to each hand position while the dealer will receive one face-up card and one facedown.

-- If the dealer’s face-up card is an Ace, you can take out ‘Insurance’ against the dealer having Blackjack.
-Insurance costs half of your initial bet and if the dealer does have Blackjack then you are paid out at 2:1.
+Furthermore, if the dealer is showing an Ace then you can choose to take out Insurance against the dealer having Blackjack.
+Insurance costs half of your initial bet and if the dealer does have Blackjack then you are paid out at 2:1 (ensuring you do not lose money for that hand).

-After you have finished playing, the dealer plays.
-The dealer will draw more cards until the hand is worth 16 and stand as soon as the hand is worth 17 or more.
+When you have finished playing all of your hands, the dealer will play.
+The dealer must draw more cards until the hand is worth at least 16 and they will stand as soon as the hand is worth 17 or more.